NeoGeographyToolkit/StereoPipeline/docs/tools/bathy_plane_calc.rst

 It is important to decide carefully what outlier threshold to use and to check the number of resulting inliers.
 If too few, that may mean that the outlier threshold is too strict.
-Above, the inliers are saved as a shape file and can be inspected (each inlier vertex is drawn as a tiny square in order to avoid edges being drawn between such vertices, as edges likely won't be along the shoreline).
+Above, the inliers are saved as a shape file and can be inspected.
+(Only the vertices in the shape file are important, they should be on the shoreline, the edges should be ignored.
+In the future a shapefile of points will be saved.)
 The vertices of the shapefile should be well-distributed over the entire shoreline.

 Example 2
 ~~~~~~~~~